Reign of Juan Carlos I: Abdication of King Juan Carlos I

 The involvement of the king's son-in-law Iñaki Urdangarín in the corruption scandal known as the Nóos case caused enormous damage to the image of the monarchy, as polls immediately reflected.
 The first official reaction of the Casa del Rey came on December 12, 2011, when it was decided to remove Urdangarín from official acts due to his "non-exemplary" behavior.
 In the Christmas Message the king spoke of "justice being equal for all".
 Four days later, Urdangarín was charged and between Saturday 25 and Sunday February 26, 2012, he had to testify before the judge in Palma de Mallorca.

-Another hard blow to the prestige of the Monarchy came two months later, when on April 14, 2012, it was learned that King Juan Carlos had broken his hip on an elephant hunt in Botswana and that he had been rushed to Madrid for surgery.
+Another hard blow to the prestige of the monarchy came two months later, when on April 14, 2012, it was learned that King Juan Carlos had broken his hip on an elephant hunt in Botswana and that he had been rushed to Madrid for surgery.
 The news sparked a huge controversy that forced the king to apologize when he left the clinic.
 "I am very sorry.
 I made a mistake and it won't happen again," he said.

 On November 21, 2013, the king underwent another hip operation.
 It was the third surgery in less than a year, and the ninth in the last five.
 At the first official act in which he intervened, the celebration of Pascua Militar on January 6, 2014, he appeared tired and unwell.
 Just one day later, the judge of the Noos case, José Castro Aragón, charged the infanta Cristina de Borbón for the second time – the first had been dismissed the previous year by the Audiencia de Palma – for money laundering and tax crimes.
 The appearance of the princess before the judge took place on February 8 amid great national and international media expectation.
-The impact on public opinion was reflected in the CIS barometer of May, in which the Monarchy failed again with a score of 3.72.
+The impact on public opinion was reflected in the CIS barometer of May, in which the monarchy failed again with a score of 3.72.

-Monday, June 2, 2014, Juan Carlos I announced his abdication, after almost thirty-nine years of reign.
+On June 2, 2014, the abdication of Juan Carlos was announced, after nearly 39 years of reign.
 He had taken the decision five months earlier, on January 5, his birthday, and had communicated it to Prime Minister Mariano Rajoy on March 31.

-The same day, the king made public his decision to abdicate, there were rallies in several cities calling for the calling of a referendum to decide the form of government.
+Pro-republicans reacted to the abdication by holding rallies in several cities calling for a referendum to decide the form of government.
 This claim reappeared in the debate held in the Congress of Deputies on June 11 to approve the organic abdication law.
 It was presented and supported by the formations that voted against said law: the 19 seats that made up United Left-Plural Left, Geroa Bai, Compromís, New Canaries, Republican Left of Catalonia and BNG.
-The law was finally approved by an overwhelming majority: 299 deputies of the PP, PSOE, UPyD, Asturias Forum and Navarrese People's Union.
+The law was approved by an overwhelming majority: 299 deputies of the PP, PSOE, UPyD, Asturias Forum and Navarrese People's Union.